jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library-1.md

 ### timeit
 * This module is used for performance measurement

+### unittest
+* This module includes a more comprehensive set of tests than doctest

 ### urllib.request
 * The requests module provides the same functionality as this module, I think, but is easier to use